Year 6

-Year 6 is an educational year group in schools in many countries including the United Kingdom, Australia and New Zealand.
-It is usually the sixth year of compulsory education and incorporates students aged between ten and eleven however some children who are in Year 6 can be considered as grade 4 in some countries but if the child who was born after September 2nd and grade 4, they will be replaced as Year 5.
+Year 6 is an educational year group in schools in many countries including Japan, most of Africa, Australia and New Zealand.
+It is usually the sixth year of compulsory education and incorporates students aged between ten and eleven.
+It is generally the same as 5th grade in the United States, although the birthday cutoff date varies for different countries and schools.

 Australia

-In Australia, Year 6 is usually the seventh year of compulsory education.
+In Australia, Year 6 is usually the seventh year of compulsory education and the last year of Primary School.
 Although there are slight variations between the states, most children in Year Six are aged between eleven and twelve.

 New Zealand

 In New Zealand, Year 6 is the sixth year of compulsory education.
 Children entering this year group are generally aged between 9.5 and 11.